The Catskill Regional Invasive Species Partnership (CRISP)

 Read about Eric Coe, CRISP’s Watershed Steward extraordinaire!
 Learn how he stopped water chestnut, and prevented an invasion on Canadarago Lake (at a public boat launch three miles south of Richfield Springs), which would have taken years to eradicate!
 Read more about it here.

-A. 3767/S. 5733, sponsored by Assemblymember Deborah Glick, D-New York, and Sen. Betty Little, R-Queensbury, was supported by The Catskill Center and The Catskill Regional Invasive Species Partnership (CRISP) due to concerns about the impacts of feral swine on native wildlife populations and agriculture.
+A. 3767/S. 5733, sponsored by Assemblymember Deborah Glick, D-New York, and Sen. Betty Little, R-Queensbury, was supported by The Catskill Center and CRISP due to concerns about the impacts of feral swine on native wildlife populations and agriculture.